Explorer Hut

 The route to Explorer Hut from the Mikonui roadend is mostly river travel with two short, tracked sections.
 The first of these is around the TL of a small gorge just upstream from the Dickson River confluence and was retrimmed in March 2022.
 A ford is required at the top of the gorge to the TR.
 This has altered a little since the flood of December 2019 and would be difficult now if flows were higher than normal.
 It's river travel from here with the odd ford necessary including one to the TL to avoid a bluff just below the Kaka Creek confluence.
 From here up it is a question of finding the best line, fording where appropriate.
 Ford the Mikonui to the TR at Explorer Creek (the Mikonui veers sharply south-east here).
 Head up Explorer Creek for around 400m, exit on the TL and follow a grassy corridor 200m to the toe of the hill.
 The track heads uphill here at around E1431280/ N5235970 (BV18 313 360).
 It climbs steeply up the bush faces for around 20 minutes, then sidles a short distance around to Douglas Saddle.
 The Hut is located in a small clearing backing on to podocarp forest, just above the Saddle.
 The tracked portions of the route were trimmed and marked in 2020 and checked again in 2022.

-The route into Doctors Creek from the Hokitika side is over Murray Saddle and was recut and marked in 2020 and given another trim in 2022 and 23.
+The route into Doctors Creek from the Hokitika side is over Murray Saddle and was recut and marked in 2020 and has been given semi-regular trims since then.
 The start of the route can be accessed from the top end of the Hokitika Gorge tourist circuit.
 A section of track leads to the riverbed which can be followed to Minnow Creek.
 If the Hokitika is low, it is quicker to walk from the locked gate at the roadend on the TR of the Hokitika and ford the Hokitika as near to Minnow Creek as a reasonable ford can be found.

 Follow the creekbed of Minnow Creek initially to where the track exits on the TR (E1436288/ N5239724) and climbs steeply up the bush faces on the TR of the Creek.
 The terrain levels at around 240m altitude and the track drops back into Minnow Creek and follows it for 1.5km towards Murray Saddle.
 The track crosses the Saddle and drops into Surveyors Creek which is followed down to the large side-creek on the TL at E1433529/ N5239561.
 Head up the side-creek for around 400m to where the track exits on the TL and climbs over a wedge of terrace before dropping into Doctors Creek.
+The route was given a trim as far as here by Suze Harris and friends in February '25.
 Follow the river to the Smith Gorge, which is tracked on the TR, then a section of boulderhopping to a second small gorge that is also tracked on the TR.
 The river is followed from here to Bramhall Creek.
 The going is bouldery and the multiple crossings required are very easy at normal flows.
 The track up to the Saddle starts 140m up Bramhall Creek on the TL and goes up the ridge between Doctors and Bramhall Creeks for 5-10 minutes before levelling and passing through an area of podocarp forest.
+This last bit was given a tidy up by Daniel Gillies and friends in august '24.
 Allow 4-6 hours from Minnow Creek to Explorer Hut.
 Add an extra hour if you are traveling up the riverbed from the Hokitika Gorge.

 An open clearing on the Saddle just below the Hut provides chopper access.